 Although Ulysses did not excel at West Point, he did excel during his career in the military, serving in both the Mexican War and the US Civil War.
 Ulysses, while young during the Mexican War, later described it as a “wicked war,” but said that at the time, did not have the moral courage to resign.
 He served as a quartermaster during the war, under General Zachary Taylor.
 He had the chance to closely observed military tactics and showed bravery and leadership under fire.
-After the Mexican War, he served in several posts in the western coast, eventually resigned in 1854.
+After the Mexican War, he served in several posts in the western coast, eventually resigning in 1854.

-Ulysses was rather unsuccessful at civilian life and volunteering for the military again in 1861, shortly after the Civil War began.
+Ulysses was rather unsuccessful at civilian life and volunteered for the military again in 1861, shortly after the Civil War began.
 His first request was actually lost by the War Department, only found again after the war was over!
 Ulysses was eventually, and rather reluctantly, assigned command of an unruly 21st Illinois volunteer regiment.
 Ulysses proved an apt commander, and had the regiment combat ready within months.
-Ulysses continued gain success throughout the war, and held the unique view that defeating the Confederate armies was more important than taking land.
+Ulysses continued to gain success throughout the war, and held the unique view that defeating the Confederate armies was more important than taking land.
 This view led Ulysses to relentlessly track down and destroy General Robert E. Lee’s Army of Northern Virginia, leading to a surrender, and the end of the war, on April 9, 1865.
 After the war, Ulysses was promoted to full general and oversaw a portion of the Reconstruction.

 Ulysses was overwhelmingly elected President just three years after his victory over the Confederacy in the Civil War.
 He was re-elected in 1872 with 55 percent of the popular vote and 256 of the 352 electoral votes.
 Ulysses was the first President to have both of his parents alive for his inauguration.
 Ulysses’ presidency was during a difficult time for this country.
 The war, and loved ones lost, was still fresh in the minds of many people.
 Reconstruction was under way for the South and southern politicians were denying blacks the right to vote.
-Ulysses fought against this, advocating for the passage of the 15th Amendment (prohibits a person from being denied the right to vote based on race) in 1869 and for the Civil Rights Act, which passed in 1875.
+Ulysses fought against this, advocating for the passage of the 15th Amendment (prohibits a person from being denied the right to vote based on race) in 1869, and for the Civil Rights Act, which passed in 1875.
 Ulysses also oversaw the admittance of Colorado as a state and established the first national park: Yellowstone.

-Ulysses was also involved in several scandals during his presidency, including being accused of driving up the price of gold (he actually foiled the plans of those who were actually responsible), his vice president, and members of congress were involved in theft and the cover up from the Union Pacific Railroad, protecting his personal secretary from being punished for failing to pay taxes, and his secretary of war was impeached for accepting bribes.
+Ulysses was also involved in several scandals during his presidency, including being accused of driving up the price of gold (he actually foiled the plans of those who were responsible), his vice president and members of congress were involved in theft and the cover up from the Union Pacific Railroad, protecting his personal secretary from being punished for failing to pay taxes, and his secretary of war was impeached for accepting bribes.
 Near of the end of Grant's presidency, the Battle of Little Big Horn occurred, disrupting relations with the Sioux nation.

 After leaving office, Ulysses traveled for a bit with his wife, Julia Boggs Dent, whom he married on August 22, 1848, before settling down in Illinois.
-Ulysses lost everything after borrowing money to help his son start a business, but his son's business partner turned out to be a scam artist.
-Shortly thereafter, he was diagnosed with throat cancer, likely from the thousands of cigars he had gone through.
+Ulysses lost everything after borrowing money to help his son start a business, as his son's business partner turned out to be a scam artist.
+Shortly thereafter, he was diagnosed with throat cancer, likely from the thousands of cigars he had got through.
 Ulysses often chewed through cigars instead of smoking them.
 In order to provide for his wife, Ulysses made a deal with author Mark Twain, in which Ulysses would write his memoirs, which he finished days before his death on July 23, 1885.
 His book provided nearly half a million dollars for his family.
 Ulysses, who died at the age of 63, and his wife are buried in largest mausoleum in North America.

 Happy Birthday Mr. President!